Invictus252/VidMob_Interview/README.md

 # VidMob_Interview
-(IN PROGRESS) Interview 3 Task: Write a calculator program.
+Interview 3 Task: Write a calculator program.
 The program should let a user enter a math problem as a string and get an answer.

 This a Java program using the java.util.Collections library for the Stack and Queue